 The process for adopting one of our poodles or mixes begins with completing our application preferably returning it as an email attachment and submitting a non-refundable $20 “application fee” via PayPal.
 The “adoption donation varies for each dog and is listed by each dog’s profile.
 The adoption donation helps offset the food, nutritional, medical and other costs we incur amongst all our dogs.
 All dogs are spayed/neutered, given vaccines, tested for heartworm, treated for worms, treated for injuries and illnesses when necessary, given dentals/tooth extractions if needed and are treated for infections, allergies, and other things, if needed.
 Serious medical problems are also treated, which may result in going to specialists and operating, if necessary.

 Our application is thorough in that it will ask you many questions about your lifestyle, your experience, the type of animal you seek, and the lifestyle you intend to provide the animal you seek to adopt from us.
 Once your application is received and your payment has cleared, the application will be reviewed.
 When the application is initially approved, you will then be contacted, sometimes with further questions, and if appropriate, to schedule a meet and greet with the dog at your home.
-ALL family members that reside in the household, which includes any animal family members, must be present for the home visit.
-After we leave with the animal from the home visit, we ask that you send us an email letting us know your thoughts.
-This way there is no pressure and no obligation for you to commit and adopt on the spot if the situation is not right.
-At this point we will begin contacting the references for all the people interested in the same animal.
-The adopter(s) chosen to adopt any dog(s) from Georgia Poodle Rescue are required to sign our standard adoption agreement, which the application also becomes part of, stating they will provide proper care and love for the animal as well as other details, including returning the animal to us for any reason after any length of time if they could no longer keep the animal…no matter what period of time has passed.
+ALL family members that reside in the household, which includes any dog family members, must be brought to the meet and greet in Milton, GA.
+If everything is good, we will bring the dog to your home to adopt him/her to you and at the same time do a quick home check and fence check.
+The adopter(s) chosen to adopt any dog(s) from Georgia Poodle Rescue are required to sign our standard adoption agreement, which the application also becomes part of, stating they will provide proper care and love for the animal as well as other details, including returning the animal to us if they could no longer keep the animal…no matter what period of time has passed.

 We encourage you to return the application, even if you don’t see the poodle or mix you are seeking, so we can place you on our waiting list and contact you when the dog you seek comes into our program.
 We are always receiving new dogs, calls from people who can no longer keep their dogs, and may know of someone else or another organization who has a dog that you seek and can also refer you to them if we have your application on file.
 We have provided 100% of the people formerly on our waiting list with a wonderful family member!

-We were created to rescue, rehabilitate, and provide sanctuary for unwanted poodles, poodle mixes, and other animals as resources allow.
+We were created to rescue, rehabilitate, and provide sanctuary for unwanted poodles, poodle mixes, and other breeds and animals as resources allow.
 Once these poodles have been properly rehabilitated and trained, our goal is to adopt them into appropriate, loving, and responsible “forever” homes located in the state of Georgia.
 We vet, vaccinate, spay/neuter all animals shortly after arrival when needed as long as they are medically fit to undergo the surgery.
 We even socialize our dogs with other dogs and with people.
 We are no kill.
 Our policy requires us to conduct meet and greets with the dogs and their potential new owners first so all can concur on a good match.
-We do not adopt out of state at this point in time unless you are willing to abide by our out-of-state policy as stated below.
+We do not adopt out of state.
 Also, we do not adopt to families with children under the age of 10 for the safety of the children and for the safety of the dogs.

 We do the work for you!
 We are looking for a certain lifestyle for the dogs we adopt out.
 We want our adopted dogs to be adopted into their forever homes on the first adoption and not be bounced around from home to home, as they are already coming from at least three to four different places by the time they are adopted from you (the home they came from, an animal control or other facility, our shelter and your home.).
 We do everything we possibly can to help ensure our dogs receive a good chance of being adopted into their “forever” homes.
 We are the first rescue organization that we know of that commits to providing ALL of the following to dogs adopted from us: training in a home environment in basic obedience, socialization, housetraining and acclimation to a home environment, how to walk on a leash, pack leadership protocols (with instructions to the lucky new owners), up-to-date vaccinations, spaying/neutering, and microchipping.
 Adoption donations/can range up to $500 per dog, with an occasional dog outside this price range, which allows our organization to continue feeding, housing, training and providing medical and nutritional care for the poodles, especially for those poodles that will most likely be with us for the rest of their lives due to their age or other issues.
 The adoption donation/fee also includes a free one-year membership in Georgia Poodle Club Incorporated and lifetime discounted dog boarding at the exclusive Blue Willow Farm as space allows.
 All dogs are in a home environment and are allowed to run and play outside in the sunshine and on real grass several times per day and evening.